FeatureBaseDB/www/content/docs/data-model.md

 ## Column

-Column ids are sequential increasing integers and are common to all Frames within a Index.
+Column ids are sequential increasing integers and are common to all Frames within an Index.

 ## Row

-Row ids are sequential increasing integers namespaced to each Frame within a Index.
+Row ids are sequential increasing integers namespaced to each Frame within an Index.

 ## Frame